danwritecode/clings/README.md

 # Contributions
 I would love to receive contributions for new exercises to be added to clings.
 This course is designed to take someone from zero understanding of C to something a bit past beginner.

+### Note
+I did this as a project to help me learn C. The source code is far from perfect.
+I would gladly accept any code reviews and will work to fix any issues that are submitted.